Baptistemontan/leptos_i18n/docs/book/src/appendix_custom_formatter.md

     }
 ```

-And now the above code with the signal will compile fine and be reactive !
+And now the above code with the signal will compile fine and be reactive!

-## Inject the formatter
+## Inject the Formatter

 In your `build.rs` file, simply pass your formatter to the `ParseOptions`: